Ahacad/arch-up/README.md

 </p>

 Setup Arch Linux quickly after installing, with a bunch of useful daily programs.
+On how to install Arch Linux, please see [install.md](./install.md).

 ## TOC